nikkilr88/egghead-asciicasts/get-started-using-webassembly-wasm/lessons/javascript-allocate-dynamic-memory-in-webassembly-with-malloc.md

 I'm just going to call this with arbitrary values, and then log the results.
 For linking in `malloc` and `free`, I've actually already prebuilt from C into **WebAssembly** a `malloc` and `free` implementation, which I'm just going to load from the existing file at `memory.wasm`.

-The link to this file is included in the lesson description.
+The link to this file is included [here](https://github.com/guybedford/wasm-stdlib-hack/blob/master/dist/memory.wasm).
 This `memory.wasm` file takes a single `env` import, which sets the `memory`.
 The reason for this is that `malloc` and `free` both need to act on the program's memory, which is defined in the program itself, because it exported its own memory.

 ```jsx
 fetchAndInstantiateWasm('./program.wasm', {